JaceG/README-Generator/README.md

 For any questions, please contact me at jace.galloway@gmail.com.
 You can also find my GitHub profile at [JaceG](https://github.com/JaceG).

 ## Credits
- Credits: This project was created as part of a coding bootcamp challenge. - Sources and References: Portions of the code and guidance were provided with assistance from ChatGPT, an AI language model developed by OpenAI.
+ Credits: This project was created as part of a coding bootcamp challenge. - Sources and References: Portions of the code and guidance were provided with assistance from ChatGPT, Copilot, and other students.

  ## Screenrecording Video
 https://drive.google.com/drive/folders/14SxIFK5OkULclpT9rS5iMv6qplleJJgT?usp=sharing